 That doesn’t discount it from being a viable option for iOS games development, however.
 For smaller, less sophisticated games, you might even find that it serves your needs quite well.
 To see it in action, check out this simple Hello World app.

 Finally, there are third-party graphics libraries which build upon existing ones, with the aim of making development easier and faster.
-An example of this is Cocos2D, which is free and comes licensed under the permissive MIT license.
-Cocos2D is language independent, and works with both Objective-C and Swift.

 Sound, Music and Dialogue